 Getting your very first road bike for your outdoor exercise and adventures can be a bit daunting and time-consuming especially if you are totally clueless on bikes and its numerous terminologies.
 There are many factors to consider before going out there to get your very first mountain bike including budget and frequency of use.
 In this article, we will walk you through a step-by-step process on how to choose one of the best road bikes that will bring you many happy years of ridding experience.

 Budget and frequency of use

 These two factors goes hand-in-hand meaning the decision you take on one will affect the other and vice versa.
 How frequent or regular you intend to go cycling will determine how much budget you should set aside for your new mountain bike.
 If your plan is to go cycling on regular basis, then you will want to set aside a budget ($500 – $1,000) that will finance the purchase of a relatively expensive bike that is sturdily built, light in weight and dead easy to handle and maneuver on different tracks.
 On the other hand, if you intend to it into use every once in a while, then there is no need to invest in a high tech bike as a moderately designed models will be alright.
-These types are also ideal when shopping for road bikes for beginners.
+These types are also ideal when shopping for best road bikes for beginners.